It is done by the method of defibrillation. Automatic External Defibrillator is portable and runs on batteries.

 The causes of such conditions can be varied but include previously suffered heart attacks, certain substances or congenital heart conditions – heart conditions that you have been born with.

-An AED is used for the first aid response in case of a sudden cardiac arrest (SCA).
+An Automatic External Defibrillator is used for the first aid response in case of a sudden cardiac arrest (SCA).
 More precisely, when a person is suffering from an abnormal heart rate which usually happens as a cause of a cardiac arrest.
 The two most common reasons for the AED are Ventricular Tachycardia (V-Tach) and Ventricular Fibrillation (VF).

 An AED is used to administer an electric shock that should trigger normal heart function.
 When a sudden cardiac arrest happens, the heart loses its rhythm, which is essential for sustaining a human life.
 Usually, the lower parts of the heart start with the rapid and erratic beating that doesn’t pump enough blood and doesn’t do it properly.